SESYNC-ci/leaflet-in-R-lesson/docs/_slides/leaflethtml.md

 ## Publish a Leaflet Map

-You can render a map and publish it using the `htmlwidgets` package.
+You can render a map and publish it as an HTML file using the `htmlwidgets` package.
-HTML widgets work just like R plots, except they produce interactive visualizations.

-===

-A line or two of R code is all it takes to produce a Leaflet map as an HTML file.
 Your HTML map can be used as a standalone website or embedded in an existing website.

 ===

-Using leaflet, create a map centered on Annapolis and add a weather data tile.
+Create a map centered on Annapolis and add a weather data tile.

 ~~~r